Pilot's Handbook of Aeronautical Knowledge

 Advection fog is likely to occur when a layer of warm, moist air moves over a cold surface.
 Wind below 15 knots is required to form advection fog.
 It is common in coastal areas where sea breezes can blow warm air over cooler landmasses.

 Upslope fog occurs when moist, stable air is forced up sloping land features like a mountain range.
 As with advection fog, it requires wind.
-Unlike radiation fog, it may not burn of with rising temperatures and can persist for days.
+Unlike radiation fog, it may not burn off with rising temperatures and can persist for days.

 Steam fog (or "sea smoke") forms when cold, dry air moves over warm water.
 This is common over bodies of water during cold weather.